Dallas Jazz Orchestra: Performances and recordings

 Dallas Jazz Orchestra held its first concert at Joe Miller's club in 1974.
 Later that year, the DJO started playing at jazz singer Maxine Kent's Club on Lemmon Avenue in Dallas once a month and attracted standing-room-only crowds.
 They eventually moved to performing there twice a month, with rehearsals during alternating weeks, for a period of four years.

 The DJO recorded its first album, Hey Man!, live at Maxine Kent's in Dallas on February 9, 1975.
 Its second album, Tuesday the 15th, was also recorded at Maxine Kent's in 1976.
 In a review published in D Magazine, David Ritz characterized the band as "first-rate Dallas musicians who play together, not for profit, but sheer pleasure.
 The results are uneven, loose, spontaneous and whimsical."

-From 1978 through the most of the 1980s, the Dallas Jazz Orchestra played every Sunday night at Popsicle Toes, a club owned by Wayne Morgan, who became more involved with the group and served as chairman.
+From 1978 through most of the 1980s, the Dallas Jazz Orchestra played every Sunday night at Popsicle Toes, a club owned by Wayne Morgan, who became more involved with the group and served as chairman.
 In 1982, Popsicle Toes's listing in the Texas Monthly said that the DJO "rallies the fans of Kenton, Herman, and Ferguson, many of whose alumni staff the band."

 The Dallas Jazz Orchestra was invited to perform at the Montreux Jazz Festival in Switzerland in 1985 and 1989.
 By January 1989, the DJO had moved to Poor David's Pub, before becoming regulars at the Village Country Club for many years.

 In October 1989, the Dallas Jazz Orchestra was featured on the SS Norway jazz cruise, described by Norwegian Cruise Line as its "seventh annual floating jazz festival".
 In 1992, the DJO was invited to perform at the World's Fair in Seville, Spain.
 On tour and at jazz festivals, the Dallas Jazz Orchestra accompanied a long list of celebrity artists, including Diahann Carroll, Billy Eckstine, Doc Severinsen, Bob Hope, Steve Allen, Mel Tormé, Joe Williams and the Four Freshmen.

 In 1998, the Dallas Jazz Orchestra released its twelfth album, Scrapbook: The First 25 Years.
 Its 1990 album, Thank You, Leon, was a tribute to Leon Breeden, with a title track commissioned by Abilene, Texas, radio personality Cone Johnson, also known as "Dr. Jazz", a major supporter of the DJO who attended nearly all of their performances.